dregmi08/cse15l-lab-reports/labreport5.md

 ./non-fiction/OUP/Castro
 ```

 The purpose of this command is to find specific files/directories without you (the user) having to remember the exact filename.
-This find command is
+This `find` command is
 also case insensitive, meaning that you can not only find files/directories without knowing the whole filename (you can use the asterisk to find
 files that contain that specific string) but you don't have to remember if the file name contains a capital letter.
 This is very useful if you can only
 remember part of a filename but can't remember the exact name.
 I cloned the same repository containing the files/directories we used in lab 3, and I
-switched into docsearch, written_2, and then travel_guides for my first example.
-I then types find .  -iname "amster*" and got the respective directory.
+switched into `docsearch`, `written_2`, and then `travel_guides` for my first example.
+I then typed `find .  -iname "amster*"` and got the respective
+directory.
 For my second example, I used the command find . -iname "cas*" and got the respective file.

 ---